 From the 1960s to the present, 1st RTBn. has continued in the pursuit of training our nation's sons into the finest United States Marines.
 Celebrating many years of developing smartly disciplined, physically fit, basic Marines, the battalion holds special pride in maintaining the professionalism and esprit de corps which has distinguished 1st RTBn.
 Marines during service to both Corps and country from World War II to present.

 1st Recruit Training Battalion is led by Lt.
 Col. Donald G. Maraska and Sgt.
 Maj.
-Jason Moffitt.
+Darren E. Sullivan.